datarefuge/workflow/research.md

 - Researchers and Harvesters should work very closely together as their work will feed from each other and much communication is needed between the two roles.
 - For instance they could work in pairs or in small groups.
   - In some cases, a single person might be both a Researcher and a Harvester.
-- Note that in the Uncrawlable Action spreadsheet, Researchers and Harvesters share the same tab.
 - As a Researcher, make sure to check out the [Harvesters documentation](harvesting-toolkit) to familiarize yourself with their role.

 ## Claiming a dataset to Research